arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 (Side note: if any transit archivists or aficionados are reading this and know of specific blueprints or specifications that I might have missed, I’d be super appreciative to learn more!
 The online archives are great but (understandably) don’t contain images for every possible item.
 A 2019 exhibit did include a few beautiful watercolors and pencil sketches, but not as many as I had hoped for.
 I haven’t yet been able to dig further into physical archives due to COVID-19 protocols, but I would very much like to see more!)

-## A wide range of Weights & Optical Sizing
+## A wide range of Weights & Optical Sizes

 ### Weight